Jadwiga of Poland: Childhood (1373 or 1374 – 1382)

 Jadwiga was born in Buda, the capital of the Kingdom of Hungary.
 She was the third and youngest daughter of Louis I, King of Hungary and Poland, and his second wife, Elizabeth of Bosnia.
 Both her grandmothers were Polish princesses, connecting her to the native Piast dynasty of Poland.
-Historian Oscar Halecki concluded that Jadwiga's "genealogical tree clearly shows that [she] had more Polish blood than any other".
+Polish historian Oscar Halecki concluded in his posthumously published work (1991) that Jadwiga's "genealogical tree clearly shows that [she] had more Polish blood than any other".
 She was probably born between 3 October 1373 and 18 February 1374.
 She was named after her distant ancestor, Saint Hedwig of Silesia, who was especially venerated in the Hungarian royal court at the time of her birth.

 King Louis, who had not fathered any sons, wanted to ensure the right of his daughters to inherit his realms.
 Therefore, European royals regarded his three daughters as especially attractive brides.
 Leopold III, Duke of Austria, proposed his eldest son, William, to Jadwiga already on 18 August 1374.
 The envoys of the Polish nobles acknowledged that one of Louis's daughters would succeed him in Poland after he confirmed and extended their liberties in the Privilege of Koszyce on 17 September 1374.
 They took an oath of loyalty to Catherine on Louis's demand.

 Louis agreed to give Jadwiga in marriage to William of Austria on 4 March 1375.
 The children's sponsalia de futuro, or "provisional marriage", was celebrated at Hainburg on 15 June 1378.
 The ceremony established the legal framework for the consummation of the marriage without any further ecclesiastical act as soon as they both reached the age of maturity.
 Duke Leopold agreed that Jadwiga would only receive Treviso, a town that was to be conquered from the Republic of Venice, as dowry from her father.
 After the ceremony, Jadwiga stayed in Austria for almost two years; she mainly lived in Vienna.

 Catherine died in late 1378.
 Louis persuaded the most influential Polish lords to swear an oath of loyalty to her younger sister, Mary, in September 1379.
 She was betrothed to Sigismund of Luxemburg, a great-grandson of Casimir the Great, who had been Louis's predecessor on the Polish throne.
 The "promised marriage" of Jadwiga and William was confirmed at their fathers' meeting in Zólyom (now Zvolen in Slovakia) on 12 February 1380.
 Hungarian lords also approved the document, implying that Jadwiga and William were regarded as her father's successors in Hungary.

 A delegation of the Polish lords and clergy paid formal homage to Sigismund of Luxemburg as their future king on 25 July 1382.
 The Poles believed that Louis planned also to persuade the Hungarian lords and prelates to accept Jadwiga and William of Austria as his heirs in Hungary.
 However, he died on 10 September 1382.
 Jadwiga was present at her father's death bed.